-- 1. Withdrawals of assets from a business are not expenses; they decrease owners' equity and the asset. - 2.
-Dividends represent a distribution of assets to stockholders; that is not an expense. - 5.
+- Withdrawals of assets from a business are not expenses; they decrease owner's equity and the assets. - ii) Dividends represent a distribution of assets to stockholders; that is not an expense. - 5.
 The Accounting Cycle includes all procedures performed during each accounting period. - a.
 Analyze and Record transactions while preparing the source document. - b.
 Post journal Entries to ledger accounts, both the debits and credits. - c.
-Prepare a Trial Balance to check debits/credits. - 1.
-The trial balance proves the equality of debits and credits; however, it does not ensure there are no errors in the previous steps. - 2.
-A trial balance can be prepared at any time. - d.
-Complete Worksheet to make the end-of-period processes easier, like adjusting entries, closing entries, and financial statements. - 1.
-Complete each set of columns on the worksheet. - 2.
-Make the end-of-period adjustments. - 3.
-Journalize and post the entries. - e.
-Prepare Financial Statements using the worksheet information.
+Prepare a Trial Balance to check debits/credits. - i) The trial balance proves the equality of debits and credits; however, it does not ensure there are no errors in the previous steps. - ii) A trial balance can be prepared at any time. - d.
+Complete Worksheet to make the end-of-period processes easier, like adjusting entries, closing entries, and financial statements. - i) Complete each set of columns on the worksheet. - ii) Make the end-of-period adjustments. - iii) Journalize and post the entries. - e.
+Prepare Financial Statements using the worksheet information. - f.

-- f.
 Prepare a Post-closing Trial Balance is the final step in the accounting cycle; it includes only the permanent accounts. - g.
-The Next Accounting Cycle Begins on the first day of the next accounting period.
+The next Accounting Cycle begins on the first day of the next accounting period.